lapalisse/FlexTimer/README.md

 There may be some bugs, even if I couldn't find any, but feel free to let me know of any problems!

-The code uses maybe 5kb, but if you deaactivate FT_PARANOIA (that will remove the "asserts"), you can probably go down to 3...
+The code uses maybe 5kb, but if you deactivate FT_PARANOIA (that will remove the "asserts"), you can probably go down to 3...

 Summary of functionalities:
 - repeat some action (once, a certain number of times, forever)